james-cole2015/aws_security_labs/week-04/README.md

 ### **<u>Challenge 02**
 ***
 ***Problem Statement:*** Customer is developing a simulated lab environment.
-They host a CloudFormation templates that will allow users to quickly deploy infrastrucutre to utlize.
+They host a CloudFormation templates that will allow users to quickly deploy infrastructure to utlize.
 They have made sure that these templates are tagged with a key-value pair of `environment:aws-security-labs`.
 They want these objects to be public, but other objects in the bucket should not be public.

 ***Customer Requirements:***
-Develop an S3 bucket policy that will allow the customer to host CloudFormation Quick Create links for templates stored in S3. the other objects should not be publicly accessible.
-Solution should also ensure that objects are encrypted at rest.
+Develop an S3 bucket policy that will allow the customer to host CloudFormation Quick Create links for templates stored in S3.
+The other objects should not be publicly accessible.

 ### **<u>Challenge 03**
 ***